Episode two is so full of Oliver/Thea goodness that I’m pretty sure not writing about it would have been so illegal I would have been put in jail.

 Oliver appeared slightly chagrinned when Tommy was listing all of the times he had been in trouble with the law, but when Thea refers to those “four times” and then walks out of the room, that’s the first time Oliver really seems ashamed.
 At least that’s what it seemed like to me.
 Like he goes from, “Haha, yeah, I used to be a drunken idiot” to “My God what she must think of me.
 I set the worst example possible.”

 I’m kind of curious as to why Thea decides not to go to court.
 It really seems like a family event.
 (Especially given that she attended his court date for peeing on an officer.)
 I think she’s punishing him.
 I could be making things up.
 Maybe Willa Holland just couldn’t shoot the day they filmed the court scene, or something like that.
 But I’m going to venture a guess and say that Thea is punishing Oliver (for reasons revealed later in the episode), and so she ducks out of the family affair.

-John Diggle (I laugh EVERY SINGLE TIME) announces that the car is ready, and they all shuffle out.
+John Diggle (the man with the name that makes me giggle) announces that the car is ready, and they all shuffle out.
 Tommy holds his arm out for Moira to take, and she just sort of looks him over amusedly and walks right past him.
 I’m not sure what the point was, but it’s pretty hilarious.
 I’m thinking less and less that he’s in cahoots with her.
 But maybe that was the point?

 Don’t feel bad, Tommy – I would have taken your arm.